 - reactive hydrocoele

-- it is important to evaluate for debris or encapsulation to suggest a pyocele
+- important to evaluate for debris or encapsulation to suggest a pyocoele

 - scrotal skin thickening

-- it is important to asses for scrotal wall abscesses
+- important to assess for scrotal wall abscesses

 - occasionally intrascrotal gas may be present